Our researchers have made pioneering discoveries of genes and genetic pathways associated with:

-Our renal researchers have made pioneering discoveries of genes and genetic pathways associated with HUS, cystic kidney disease, nephrotic syndrome and Wilms’ tumour – disorders affecting more than 1 in 1,000 children.
+These disorders affect more than one in 1,000 children.
 Current work includes developing disease models and probing underlying genetic mechanisms.

-Our twin approaches of seeking improved understanding of pathophysiology, together with pragmatic clinical trials should lead to new therapeutic strategies to improve patient outcome and reduce the burden of these conditions on the NHS.
+This should lead to new therapeutic strategies to improve patient outcome.
+Then we can reduce the burden of these conditions on the NHS.